python-control/Slycot/README.rst

 libraries as well, depending on your particular system configuration).

 If you are installing Slycot from source, you will need a FORTRAN compiler, such as gfortran, and BLAS/LAPACK libraries.
+The build system uses skbuild (scikit-buildsystem >= 0.8.1) and cmake.

 On Debian derivatives you should be able to install all the above with a single command::